 10. Mercedes-Benz Superdome – New Orleans Saints

 RANKING NFL STADIUMS TOP-10: The Superdome will always be an iconic symbol in New Orleans, both for its history with the team and the city itself.
 While it’s on the older site, having first opened in 1975, the fans and the dome create an experience unlike anyplace else.
 There are definitely some tight spots and the concourses could vastly benefit from an upgrade.
 Fortunately, a $450 million renovation is coming.
 Once the improvements are made, if the Saints are good, this could grace the top-five in our NFL stadium rankings.
+It’s just going to feel weird not to see Drew Brees.

 9. Empower Field at Mile High – Denver Broncos